MIT-LCP/eicu-code/website/content/eicutables/nurseAssessment.md

 [menu]
   [menu.main]
-    parent = "Unreleased tables"
+    parent = "Tables in eICU-CRD"
 +++

 # nurseAssessment

 **Purpose:**

-The Nursing Assessment Flowsheet provides the capability to assess and document patient items such as pain, psychosocial status, patient/family education, neurologic, cardiovascular, respiratory, oral/GI/GU, skin, and other nursing assessment data along with date/time.
+The Nursing Assessment Flowsheet provides the capability to assess and document patient items such as pain, psychosocial status, patient/family education, neurologic, cardiovascular, respiratory, oral/GI/GU, skin, and other nursing assessment data.

 **Links to:**